CKalitin/mcdowell-dataset-analysis/README.md

 ## TODO

 - It lists CAPSTONE as a commercial payload (Great example of high leverage, write this down somewhere, who else would notice this instantly?)

-1. Standardize Starlink Payload Chart Generation
-   - Also output the raw dataframe for debugging to a CSV
 2. Line charts (eg. launches per country or pad)
 3. Pie charts
 4. Launch Types